oat-sa/taohub-articles/forge/Developer Guide/tao-on-mac.md

 </FilesMatch>
 ```

-restart your apache service:
+restart your Apache service:

 `brew services restart httpd`

 ### Composer installation

-You can either install it using brew:
+You can either install it using Homebrew:

 `$ brew install composer`